” It’s about timing, but not just timing. You might manage to wing it, but it is easy to fail. “

 We see the little flaws and we correct them, always leaning on the little details to aim for perfection.

 Isotopia grasp the details and the destination together – The whole picture.

 That is our passion, and that is how we believe health and life should be managed.

 Actively involved in Isotopia are highly experienced and renowned experts in the area of Nuclear pharmacy and Molecular Imaging.
 The team includes Radiopharmacists, Nuclear Engineers, Chemists, Technicians and logistics experts.

 In our state of the art facility we produce short lived PET and SPECT radiopharmaceuticas.

 We implement the highest level of isotope production methods, radiochemical synthesis, purification, and quality control.

-We uses our own logistics teams, certified by the competent authorities for preparing the doses in the safest and most practical method for delivery to your facility.
+Isotopia uses it’s own logistics teams, certified by the competent authorities for preparing the doses in the safest and most practical method for delivery to your facility.

 Our radiopharmaceutical production quality assurance system ensures that we deliver a quality dose, in compliance with the requirements of the health authorities, coupled with safety measures and on-time delivery.

 Isotopia Ltd is interested in collaboration with the medical & scientific community to further develop and trial new markers in molecular imaging.